BottlecapDave/HomeAssistant-OctopusEnergy/_docs/readme.md

 ### Saving Sessions

-To support Octopus Energy's [saving sessions](https://octopus.energy/saving-sessions/).
-[Full list of saving session entites](./entities/saving_sessions.md).
+To support Octopus Energy's [octoplus programme](https://octopus.energy/octoplus/).
+[Full list of octoplus entites](./entities/octoplus.md).

+### Wheel of Fortune

+To support the wheel of fortune that is awarded every month to customers.

 ## Target Rate Sensors